Eysteinn Sigurðarson: Career

 Sigurdarson's breakthrough role came in the Mary Reyndal directed Icelandic television series Mannasiðir (Manners) where he played an Icelandic schoolboy; his performance in the series earned him a nomination for Male leading role at the Icelandic Film and Television Academy Edda Awards.

 In 2020, Sigurðarson played a main role of Sigtryggr the Danish warlord, in season 4 and 5 of The Last Kingdom (TV series).

 Personal life

-Eysteinn Sigurðarson is currently living in London, UK, and is in a relationship with fellow actress Salome Gunnarsdóttir, whom he met at the Iceland University of the Arts, in Reykjavík.
+Eysteinn Sigurðarson is currently living in London, United Kingdom, and is in a relationship with fellow actress Salome Gunnarsdóttir, whom he met at the Iceland University of the Arts, in Reykjavík.